bahae112/Binary-Digits/README.md

 3. **Add the "Render Image" operation** – This interprets the raw bytes as an image (the binary data likely represents pixel data).
 4. **View the output** – The rendered image should display the flag.

+THis shows the file type and content:
+![CyberChef configuration](fileContent.png)

 Below is a screenshot of the CyberChef recipe used:

-![CyberChef configuration](fileContent.png)

 After applying the recipe, the following image is produced:

 ![Rendered image containing the flag](cyberchef_renderimage_flag.png)